springframeworkbyravi/alogboys/README.md

 # alogboys
-This repository is intended for myself to make best practise of Algorithm
+This repository is intended for best practise of Algorithm